370639141/ZERB-Foundation-testing/README.md

 6. You'll do all of your work in the src folder of your project.
 The various HTML files, Sass files, and images inside of src are compiled to a new folder called dist/ (as in "distribution"), which contains the final HTML and CSS for your emails.

 ## How to Use Foundation
 1. Working in src folder only.
-2. Breakdown of the files in the src folder:
+Here is a breakdown of the files in the src folder:
 * assets/: Sass and image files.
 * layouts/: Boilerplate HTML that wraps all of your emails.
 * pages/: HTML files for emails.
 * partials/: Reusable chunks of HTML that can be injected into pages.